 Complex energy landscapes in spiked-tensor and simple glassy models: ruggedness, arrangements of local minima and phase transitions, with G. Ben Arous, G. Biroli and C. Cammarota, Physical Review X 9, 011003 (2019).

 Remanent magnetization: signature of Many-Body Localization, with M. Mueller, Physical Review Letters 118, 237202 (2017).

-Julian received his PhD in 2013 under the supervision of Prof. Dr. K. Sengstock (University of Hamburg), working on bosonic quantum gases, in artificial gauge fields and driven optical lattices.
-In 2014 he joined the group of Prof. Dr. Martin Zwierlein at the Massachusetts Institute of Technology (MIT).
-His postgraduate research in the field of strongly interacting, ultracold Fermi gases focused on Fermi Liquid behavior, hydrodynamics, phonon decay and short-range correlations.
+First working on bosonic quantum gases, in artificial gauge fields and driven optical lattices, his research includes the field of strongly interacting, ultracold Fermi gases focused on Fermi Liquid behavior, hydrodynamics, phonon decay and short-range correlations.

 C. De Daniloff, M. Tharrault, C. Enesa, C. Salomon, F. Chevy, T. Reimann and J. Struck.
 In Situ Thermometry of Fermionic Cold-Atom Quantum Wires.
 Phys.
 Rev. Lett.
 127:113602 (2021).

 P. B. Patel, Z. Yan, B. Mukherjee, R. J. Fletcher, J. Struck and M. W. Zwierlein.
 Universal sound diffusion in a strongly interacting Fermi gas.
 Science 370:1222-1226 (2020)